DeLTA 2023 Abstracts

 Authors:

-Jia Hui S. Feng, Edmund M. Lai and Weihua Li
+Jia Hui (Sherry) Feng, Edmund M-K Lai and Weihua Li

 Abstract: The phenomenon of Neural Collapse has raised more areas for research in terms of deep learning.
 In this paper, we verify that the neural collapse phenomenon also occurs in text classification.
 However, the NC model performed very poorly in the classification of test data.
 Through our experiment, it led to the discovery of the possible deficiencies in labeling of the original dataset that contributes to poor classification accuracies.
 We were able to find a hidden cluster that some of the data points were converging towards.
 This hidden cluster turned out to be an additional topic.
 Specifically for the AG News dataset, the NC model has been able to identify additional topics which can label the news as an impact on local or a global context.
 This indicates that NC can be used for cluster discovery in semi-supervised learning situations.